-Each member of the committee will be entitled one vote for a total of 22 Automatic voting members and a minimum of 3 At-Large voting members.
+Each member of the committee will be entitled one vote consistent with the applicable requirements as outlined in the PADD Bylaws (Article III, Section VI) for a total of 22 Automatic voting members and a minimum of 3 At-Large voting members.
 Advisory members will retain a non-voting status.